danialafjeh/Run-My-Projects-Locally/README.md

 Instructions are provided for all major desktop operating systems, including **Windows**, **Linux**, and **macOS**.
 Where commands or procedures differ between operating systems, each platform is explained separately to ensure a smooth setup experience.

-💻 If the project is an API project, after running server, use softwares like postman or insomnia to test and work with API's endpoints.

 <hr>
 <h2>📑 Table of Contents</h2>